The Neowit Playground is your hands-on workbench for turning messy, heterogeneous sensor streams into clean, useful time-series - in seconds.

 agg(data, method, fillna)

-Aggregates (or downsamples) data over time for each series individually.
+Aggregates (downsamples) data over time for each series individually.
 It's useful for changing the resolution of your data, like turning one-second data points into one-hour averages.
 It works like this: each time series in the input data gets divided into multiple intervals based on your selected output resolution.
 So if the output resolution is one hour, each interval will be one hour long.
 Then all values that fall into the same interval are combined using the specified aggregation method, and the result becomes the value for that time interval in the output series.

 Example